Information on depleted uranium (DU) including what it is, its uses, health effects and protection from exposure.

 At the request of the European Commission, a group of experts established under Article 31 of the EURATOM treaty produced an Opinion on DU, but confined to radiological aspects, which was published on 6 March 2001.

 The Royal Society has published 2 reports on the health hazards of depleted uranium in munitions.
 Part I, published in May 2001, deals with the amounts of DU to which soldiers could be exposed on the battlefield, the risks from radiation and what is known from epidemiological studies, especially those on uranium workers.
 Part II, published in March 2002, considers the chemical toxicity of uranium, the environmental impact and some responses to part I of the report.
 Both reports are available from the Royal Society website (enter ‘depleted uranium’ in the search window).
-A summary is given in eBulletin Issue 1, June 2002.

 The World Health Organization has also conducted a review of the scientific literature from which health risks could be assessed for various DU exposure situations.
 Read the executive summary of this report.